sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.

-    **Note:** The service account must have Administrator privileges and read access to certain data on PI Data Archive.
+    **Note:** The service account used to run the PI to OCS Service requires Administrator privileges.
+Read access to the PIARCDATA Security table, PIPOINT Security table, and the PI points and data to be transferred is also required.

 12. Click the **Install** button.